faroperfect/Ubuntu_setup/offline_Setup.md

 tar
 ubuntu-keyring
 zlib1g `
+Be attention, this list contains "apt-offline" it self. remove its name if u want to use Step.2.

 ### By the way, there is a problem when I try to download the files of Ubuntu in mirror site.
 `https://askubuntu.com/questions/1279002/what-is-the-difference-between-suite-and-suite-security-repositories-in-apt`